Dorianrolland/Projet-automate/README.md

 # Projet-automate

-This will help you getting closer to our FSA algo
+This will help you understand our FSA algo

-# Before lunching the script, you will need to make some installation or updates
+# Before running the script, you will need to proceed to a few installation and/or updates

-# In terminal, tap this :
+# In your terminal, enter :
-pip install -r requirement.txt                 (Make sur to have the lastest pip version)
+pip install -r requirement.txt                 (Make sure to have the latest pip version)

-So, when you will start our algo, you will see this :
+So, when you will run our algo, you will see :